 4. Belgrade, Serbia

-For my fourth choice, we will move over to Europe.
+For our fourth choice, we will move over to Serbia in Europe.

-Belgrade is among my favorite cities in Europe as it has vibrancy and life to it; unlike the rest of Europe that is slowly dying and stagnating.
+Belgrade is among our favorite cities in Europe as it has vibrancy and life to it, unlike the rest of Europe, which is slowly dying and stagnating.

-It’s also highly affordable, you’re able to purchase property, and they’re flexible on immigration.
+It’s also highly affordable, you can purchase property, and they’re flexible on immigration.
 So you don’t need a ton of money to go there to enjoy the excellent value and great company.

 The reason Belgrade is not on most people’s radar is that you can drive a couple of hours and get to Budapest, which most know about.